ThanosTrai/booklibapp-project-angular/README.md

-### Book Library Application - Back End
+# Book Library Application - Front End

-This repository hosts the front-end part of the Book Club application, an interactive web application for book enthusiasts.
-The front-end is built using Angular and is intended to work in conjunction with the Java Spring Boot back-end.
+This repository hosts the front-end part of the Book Club application.
+The front-end is built using Angular and is intended to work in conjunction with the Java Spring Boot back-end which can be found in a separate repository.

+## Related Repository
+**Back-end (Java Spring Boot):** [Book Library Back-End Repository](https://github.com/ThanosTrai/booklibapp-project-springboot)<br>

 ## Features